Columbine Memorial: Design

 The main feature of the Columbine memorial is the Ring of Remembrance, set in the middle of the memorial.
 Victim's families provided personal statements, which were then engraved in stone as a tribute to the 13 victims.
 A “Never Forgotten” ribbon designed by victim Kyle Velasquez’s parents, Al and Phyllis, is in the center of the ring.

-Wall of Healing

-Surrounding most of the memorial, is the Ring of Healing.
-Designed to "honor all those who were injured, the first responders and all those who were touched by the events of April 20, 1999."
+Surrounding most of the memorial is the Ring of Healing, designed to "honor all those who were injured, the first responders and all those who were touched by the events of April 20, 1999."